asplunden/hollyrosa/README.md

 ## Installation

+You will need a running couchdb 1 instance.
+I would recommend that you run couchdb1 in a docker container mapping the data folder to the host machine somewhere.

-Basically, you install it as a Turbogears2 app.
+You can install the system as a Turbogears2 app and in production you may run it using Apache+mod_wsgi.
 You will also need to use the hollyrosa_viewtool to upload views to your CouchDB database.

 ## License

-Hollyrosa is Copyright 2010-2017 Martin Eliasson
+Hollyrosa is Copyright 2010-2018 Martin Eliasson

 Hollyrosa is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by